 Chem-Dry of Acadiana offers outstanding leather furniture cleaning in the Acadiana and greater Baton Rouge areas.
 We know leather furniture is an investment, so we have tirelessly worked to make sure our cleaning processes will clean and renew your leather furniture without ruining it.
 We take pride in specializing in leather cleaning and leather restoration in the Acadiana and greater Baton Rouge areas!

 These soils include the common dirt tracked in from outside along with sand and fibers from plants.
-The fibers are brought in the home by adults, kids and pets and attach to the leather every time the furniture is used.
+The fibers are brought into the home by adults, kids, and pets and attach to the leather every time the furniture is used.

 Consider the dust that builds up on a coffee table or desk over a week’s time.
 This same dust is being deposited on your leather!
 Plus, airborne cooking oils and atmospheric pollutants eventually end up on your leather over time.